 Apply for Financial Aid

 For assistance, please call the Office of Scholarships and Financial Aid, located in Suite 246 at 1303 San Jacinto Street, Houston, TX 77002.

 Federal Regulations require a statutory calculation to determine the amount of Student Financial Assistance (SFA) Program Funds a student has earned when he or she ceases attendance (drops all courses) based on the period the student was in attendance.

 Up through the 60% point in each payment period or period of enrollment, a pro rata schedule is used to determine how much SFA Program funds the student has earned at the time of withdrawal.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the SFA Program funds.

-South Texas is required to calculate the amount of SFA Program funds the student did not earn and return those funds to the lender.
+Houston College of Law is required to calculate the amount of SFA Program funds the student did not earn and return those funds to the lender.